 Your cart is empty.
 Let's fix that!

 Brain cells need two times more energy than other cells in the body.
 Water provides this energy more effectively than any other substance.
 Water is also needed for the brain's production of hormones and neurotransmitters.
-Nerve transmission requires one-half of all the brain’s energy (1).
+Nerve transmission requires one-half of all the brain’s energy.

 Studies have shown that if you are only 1% dehydrated, you will likely have a 5% decrease in cognitive function.
-If your brain drops 2% in body water, you may suffer from fuzzy short-term memory, experience problems with focusing, and have trouble with math.
+If your brain drops 2% in hydration, you may experience problems with focusing and have trouble with math.
 When your brain is functioning on a full reserve of water, you will be able to think faster, be more focused, and experience greater clarity and creativity.

-Treatment for all issues should start with drinking plenty of water daily.
-Seventy-five percent (75%!!!) of us walk around dehydrated.
+Supporting your cognitive health includes drinking plenty of water daily.
+Seventy-five percent of people are dehydrated.
 The brain is composed of 73% water, and cannot function at its best if you are dehydrated.
 Carry around a reusable water bottle with you at all times.
 Follow the motto: "If you think, drink!"
 This means that every time you think about drinking water, take a drink.
 We have a survival mechanism that tells us we are starting to get thirsty before we even do.
 By the time you realize you are thirsty, dehydration has already occurred.

 If you think, drink!
 Benefits to being hydrated all day lead to a 30 to 50% increase in metabolism.
 Filtered water is best.